microsoft/vscode-docs/docs/editor/debugging.md

 Breakpoints can be toggled by clicking on the **editor margin**.
 Finer breakpoint control (enable/disable/reapply) can be done in the Debug view **BREAKPOINTS** section.

-Breakpoints in the editor margin are normally shown as red filled circles.
+* Breakpoints in the editor margin are normally shown as red filled circles.
-Disabled breakpoints have a filled grey circle.
+* Disabled breakpoints have a filled gray circle.
-When a debugging sessions starts breakpoints that cannot be registered with the debugger flip to a grey hollow circle.
+* When a debugging sessions starts, breakpoints that cannot be registered with the debugger change to a gray hollow circle.

 ![Debug Breakpoints](images/debugging/breakpoints.png)